etkndr/gettogether/backend/README.md

     {
       "message": "Validation error",
       "statusCode": 400,
-      "errors": [
+      "errors": {
-        "Street address is required",
+        "address": "Street address is required",
-        "City is required",
+        "city": "City is required",
-        "State is required",
+        "state": "State is required",
-        "Latitude is not valid",
+        "lat": "Latitude is not valid",
-        "Longitude is not valid",
+        "lng": "Longitude is not valid",
-      ]
+      }
     }
     ```